gravitational/teleport/docs/4.2/ssh_azuread.md

 9. Edit User Attributes & Claims

-a.
+    i.
 Edit the Claim Name.
 Change the name identifier format to Default.
 Make sure the source attribute is user.userprincipalname.
    ![Confirm Name Identifier](img/azuread/azuread-9a-nameidentifier.png)

-b.
+    ii.
 Add a group Claim to have user security groups available to the connector
    ![Put in Security group claim](img/azuread/azuread-9b-groupclaim.png)

-c.
+    iii.
 Add a Claim to pass the username from transforming the AzureAD User name.
    ![Add a transformed username](img/azuread/azuread-9c-usernameclaim.png)